nexpy/nexpy/docs/source/pythonshell.rst

  >>> root['entry/scan_data'].nxsignal.__class__
  nexusformat.nexus.tree.NXvirtualfield

+.. seealso:: See `Multiple Operations`_ for a description of the use of
+             context managers when writing to a NeXus file.

 .. warning:: The virtual field is initially stored in a HDF5 core memory
              file, but it should be saved to disk before further access.
              Mapping data in virtual fields to the original files is